Evolving toward website and content planning for agencies and clients.

 Setting my sights higher, I got into the telecommunication and internet industry with a company called ntl – who sponsored various football teams such as Celtic, Rangers, Newcastle and Aston Villa in the late ’90s and early 2000s.

 When ntl signed a sponsorship agreement with the two Glasgow football clubs, my sports marketing background made me the ideal person to leverage the relationship between ntl and these two clubs.

 Without giving away confidential information, I was able to turn a £3million sponsorship investment into considerably more revenue every year.

-Some of the projects to drive revenues and leverage the sponsorship deal were unlike any other activity sponsors had typical done in the past.
+Some of the projects to drive revenues and leverage the sponsorship deal were unlike any other activity sponsors had typically done in the past.

-As the deal came to end, I sought opportunities elsewhere and ventured into marketing consultancy with a number of web development and technical companies.
+As the deal came to end, I sought opportunities elsewhere and ventured into marketing consultancy with a number of web development and technology companies.

 Venturing into the world of web development

 Through a close contact, an emerging e-commerce company needed marketing help.